instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 Params:
 1. `peer`: peer connection settings.
 2. `sdp_offer`: if `None`, client should create [SDP Offer] and pass it to the server.
-If `Some`, client should set it as remote description, create [SDP Answer], set it as local description, and pass it to the server.
+If `Some`, client should set it as remote description, then create [SDP Answer], set it as local description, and pass it to the server.
 3. `ice_servers`: just list of ice servers that should be passed to [RTCPeerConnection] constructor.

-Peer settings should be discussed in more detail.

 The most important part of `Peer` object is list of tracks.
-All `TrackDirection::Send` tracks must be created according to their settings and added to peer.
-If there is at least one `TrackDirection::Recv` track, then created [RTCPeerConnection] must be ready to receive tracks(`recvonly`/`sendrecv` SDP).
-Currently there are multiple ways to achieve this on client side and concrete implementation is not part of this RFC.
+All `TrackDirection::Send` tracks must be created according to their settings and added to the `Peer`.
+If there is at least one `TrackDirection::Recv` track, then created [RTCPeerConnection] must be ready to receive tracks (`recvonly`/`sendrecv` SDP).
+Currently, there are multiple ways to achieve this on client side and concrete implementation is not part of this RFC.

-#### Examples
+##### Examples

 <details>
 <summary>Create Audio+Video sendrecv p2p Peer</summary>